Cataractă și glaucom – Cele mai frecvente cauze ale pierderii vederii

-Sight is one of our most precious senses, but we often only pay attention to it when problems arise.
+Eyesight is one of our most precious senses, yet we often only pay attention to it when problems arise.
 Cataracts and glaucoma are two of the most common eye conditions responsible for vision loss worldwide.
-Although they develop differently, both can seriously affect quality of life if not detected and treated in time.
-What are these diseases, how do they manifest, and what can you do to protect your vision?
+Although they develop differently, both can severely affect the quality of life if not detected and treated in time.
+What are these diseases, how do they manifest, and what can you do to protect your eyesight?

-Cataracts is the clouding of the lens – the natural lens of the eye.
-This causes a progressive decrease in visual acuity and most commonly occurs with advancing age.
+Cataract is the clouding of the lens – the eye's natural lens.
+This causes a progressive decrease in visual clarity and most often occurs with advancing age.

 Common symptoms of cataracts: